Cancer The Path to Healing: This has got to come out…

 Cancer The Path to Healing: Stopping…Stepping Out of the Box

-During my week off of chemo, as I was lying awake one night, (sleep did not come easy during this time) I prayed to God that if He didn’t want me to do the chemo to show me by allowing my husband, Robert, to agree that we should look into some alternative methods.
-Robert had really wanted me to do the chemo thinking that it was my only hope to get well.
+During my week off of chemo, as I was lying awake one night (sleep did not come easy during this time), I prayed and asked God that if He didn’t want me to do the chemo to show me by allowing my husband, Robert, to agree that we should look into some alternative methods.
+Robert, a paramedic, had really wanted me to do the chemo thinking that it was my only hope to get well.
 The next day, I took a big breath and said to Robert, “Maybe we should consider stopping the chemo and begin to look into alternative methods.”
-To my great surprise, he replied, “I’ve already been doing some research on the Internet and I think there’s another route we should take.”
+To my great surprise, he replied, “I’ve already been doing some research on the Internet and I think there’s another route we should take a look at.”
 Hallelujah!!
 God had given me an answer plain and clear!
 We ordered six books off of the Internet pertaining to alternative medicine and the treatment of cancer and I literally devoured them in a week’s time.
-I was so very encouraged by what I read and for the very first time since the initial diagnosis I began to feel that there were answers and I could actually get well.
-It was as if cool water was being poured into my parched and dehydrated soul.
+I was so very encouraged by what I read and for the very first time since the initial diagnosis I began to feel there were answers and, most importantly, maybe I could actually get well.
+It was as if cool water was being poured into my parched and weary soul.

 The oncologist suggested that I take a month off and then come back.
 According to him I would then continue the FDA approved regimen, which statistically would only give me a thirty percent chance of not having a recurrence.
 I was not willing to go through the hellacious side-effects of chemo with a seventy percent chance that the cancer would come back and in the process wreck my immune system!
 We told him we would think about it but we both knew we would not be back.
 I remember feeling such a sense of relief and freedom as I walked out of that office.
 I felt like I was breaking out of prison!